deep5050/Mr.Dclutterer/README.md

 2. Rename Files On-The-Fly
 3. Aggregate Files By Extensions And Types (More Coming Soon..)
 4. Process Files Under A Directory Too
-5. Quick Access To Settings From The Right Click Context-Menu :Zap:
+5. Quick Access To Settings From The Right Click Context-Menu :zap:
-6. Minimal And Beautiful :Heart:
+6. Minimal And Beautiful :heart:
 7. Auto Updates Itself
 8. Available Both For Linux & Windows